 Quality indicators/criteria 1 - 5 3.1 The number of full-time teaching staff, occupied exclusively at the institution, and their fields of expertise, adequately support the programme of study.
-3.2 embers of teaching staff for each course have the relevant formal and func ations for teaching the course, including the following: lamental 3.2.1 Subject specialisation 4 3.2.2 Research and Publications within the discipline 4 3.2.3 Experience / training in teaching in higher education 4 3.3 The pr ogramme attracts visiting professors of recognized academic standing.
+3.2 embers of teaching staff for each course have the relevant formal and func cations for teaching the course, including the following: lamental 3.2.1 Subject specialisation 4 3.2.2 Research and Publications within the discipline 4 3.2.3 Experience / training in teaching in higher education 4 3.3 The pr ogramme attracts visiting professors of recognized academic standing.
 3 3.4 The sp study. ecialisations of visiting professors adequately support the programme of 4 3.5 Special teaching staff and special scientists have the necessary qualifications, adequate work experience and specialisation to teach a limited number of courses in the programme of study.
 3.6 In the programme of study, the ratio of the number of courses taught by full-time staff, occupied exclusively at the institution, to the number of courses taught by part-time staff, ensures the quality of the programme of study.
-3.7 The ratio of the number of students to the total number of teaching staff supports and safeguards the programme's quality.
+3.7 The ratio of the number of students to the total number of teaching staff supports 5 and safeguards the programme's quality.
 3.8 The teaching load allows for the conduct of research and contribution to society.
-3.9 The programme's coordinator has the qualifications and experience to coordinate the programme of study.
-3.10 The results of the teaching staff's research activity are published in international journals with the peer-reviewing system, in international conferences, conference minutes, publications etc. 3.11 The teaching staff is provided with adequate training opportunities in teaching methods, adult education and new technologies.
-3.12 ack processes for teaching staff in regard to the evaluation of their ng work, by the students, are satisfactory.
+3.9 • rogramme's coordinator has the qualifications and experience to nate the programme of study.
+5 3.10 journal sults of the teaching staff's research activity are published in international s with the peer-reviewing system, in international conferences, ence minutes, publications etc. 2 3.11 aching staff is provided with adequate training opportunities in teaching ds, adult education and new technologies.
+4 3.12 ack processes for teaching staff in regard to the evaluation of their ng work, by the students, are satisfactory.
 4